 Fausett Farms Sunflowers

-In case you missed visiting Andersons Sunflowers in early July, you will have another chance to see the beautiful blooms at the end of the month!
+In case you missed visiting Andersons Sunflowers in early July, this is another amazing spot that’s home to sunflowers every year!
 Located just south of Burts Pumpkin Farm and Amicalola Falls, this more than 150-year old, family-owned farm is home to 30 acres of sunflowers.
 While you’re there, add on a mule drawn wagon ride!
 Horse lovers can even bring their horse and enjoy miles of trails on the property.

 Uncle Shuck’s Pumpkin Patch and Corn Maze